Feature request #18026

 Hello, Richard.
 Thanks for reply.
 It looks like i did a mistake.
 Im using dev version of QGIS (daily).
 I have created database orechov.gpkg with 2 tables (table strom, ker with point and mpolygon geometry) and simple view as selection from table strom where attribute zasah is not null.
 The problem is that when i try add the view as new layer in data provider, i don't see this view in table list.
 The same problem is in QGIS DB Manager, in SQLITE DB browser is all shown.
 I attach a database file.
 Thanks for quick help.

-#3 Updated by Richard Duivenvoorde almost 3 years ago
+#3 Updated by Richard Duivenvoorde over 3 years ago

 - Status changed from Open to Closed

 Hi, ok.
 I managed to get it working.

 You are right, creating (only) a simple view is not enough.
 You need to add more information to the gpkg to make this work: